International Students (F1-Visa) International Students (F1-Visa)

 Student Process after Arrival in U.S. on I-20 from FCC:

-Step six: Student makes an appointment with the Designated School Official in the Admissions Department and signs the International Student Agreement Form to certify they understand the conditions of admission related to the I-20.
+Step six: Student meets with the Designated School Official in the Admissions Department and signs the International Student Agreement Form to certify they understand the conditions of admission related to the I-20.

 Step eight: Student uses their Student ID number to complete FCC’s online orientation.

-Step nine: Student schedules their appointment and meets with an Academic Advisor to select courses as a full-time student.
+Step nine: Student meets with an Academic Advisor to select courses as a full-time student.

 Step ten: Student registers for specific classes either with their Academic Advisor or online through Campus Solutions – FCC’s Student Information System.